Skip to content

 fun ref parse_error(

-err: ((TooLarge val | UnknownMethod val | InvalidURI val |
+err: (TooLarge val | UnknownMethod val | InvalidURI val |

 InvalidVersion val | MalformedHeaders val | InvalidContentLength val |

-InvalidChunk val | BodyTooLarge val) & _ParseError val))
+InvalidChunk val | BodyTooLarge val))

 : None val